eriktedhamre/skepu/examples/fluidanimate/fluidanimate.md

 Based on the TBB-implementation
 I assume one GridLauncher can be converted into a SkePU-Map call.
 This would result in 9 Maps to complete one iteration of the ROI, 8 if USE_ImprenetableWall is enabled.

+Both the pthreads and serial implementation uses linked-lists.
+Which should be fine.
+I'm a little worried about load-balancing.
+The parallel versions all seem to split up the domain according to the grid.
+Then different threads/processors handle their part of the grid.
+This could result in load imbalance.

+I'm unsure if the copy from source to destination is side effect free.

+According to their website, Parsec does not support OSX, might need to run it on EXCESS(ida's server)